Counseling

 • Oppositional Behavior

-I know it can be difficult to find an experienced male therapist who meets with pre-teen boys, especially a therapist with my mix of specialities.
-With that in mind, I occasionally meet with 12-year-old boys seeking services for trauma and/or substance use.
+I know it can be difficult to find an experienced male therapist, especially one with my specialities.
+With that in mind, I occasionally meet with MEN INTO THEIR THIRTIES seeking services specifically for trauma, problematic pornography use, or compulsive sexual behaviors.

 MY APPROACH